patronasxdxd/CTFS/docs/Exactly.md

 The exploiter repeats the first step 8 times, resulting in a list of fake markets.
 The markets are each set with a victim address with a lot of tokens, the addresses of the victims are used within that `FakeMarket` contract to handle transactions.

-Now the attackers call the leverage function, using the victim and fake market to invoke the `noTransferLeverage` function.
+Now the attackers calls the leverage function, using the victim and fake market to invoke the `noTransferLeverage` function.

 ![euler Image](../images/exactly/exactly4.drawio.png)

-In the permit function, the address is changed into the address of the victim so the _msg sender check passes.
+In the permit function, the address is changed into the victim's address so the _msg sender check passes.

 ![euler Image](../images/exactly/exactly5.drawio.png)

 The `noTransferLeverage` function triggers the deposit function within the market contract.
 However, as we provided a fake market, it resulted in the execution of the deposit function located within the market contract we created.

-In the market `deposit()` function, we trigger the `crossDelevage()`, which swappes tokens from the position to the fake token of the attacker.
+In the market `deposit()` function, we trigger the `crossDelevage()`, which swaps tokens from the position to the fake token of the attacker.

 ![euler Image](../images/exactly/exactly7.drawio.png)